btcpayserver/btcpayserver-doc/Wallet.md

 This document explains the features of the internal BTCPay wallet.
 For frequently asked questions - check the [Wallets FAQ](FAQ/FAQ-Wallet.md)

 *Note: A [private key](https://en.bitcoin.it/wiki/Private_key) (xprv) is **never** required for receiving money on-chain to a BTCPay wallet.
 The software needs a public key (xpubkey) which is a watch-only wallet token.
 The xpubkey allows BTCPay to generate a new address each time a new invoice is generated.
 It enables users to observe the wallet balance and transactions without having to share their private key.
-Exception is [Lightning Network](LightningNetwork.md) which is a hot wallet with keys online.*
+An exception is [Lightning Network](LightningNetwork.md) which is a hot wallet with keys online.*

 The on-chain wallet does not generate a private key.
 Users have to create their own private key externally and import an xpubkey derived from the private key into Store Settings > Derivation scheme.
 The public key (xpubkey) can be imported from a compatible hardware wallet or added manually by pasting the key into the field and adding an appropriate suffix.
 For more information on how to add a derivation scheme to BTCPay, see the [Recommended Wallets](ConnectWallet.md).
 If you're using a [third-party host](ThirdPartyHosting.md) and are asked to provide a private key, it's certainly a scam.
 Never share your private key with anyone.
 It's called private for a reason.